Fallen-Breath/tweakermore/docs/document-en_us.md

 Similar to litematica's placementRestriction option, it cancels block placement when the placement doesn't match current schematic

+Unlike litematica's implementation, it uses a simple and accurate constraint strategy,

-Unlike litematica's implementation, it works perfectly with tweakeroo's placement tweaks
+it works nicely with tweakeroo's placement tweaks,

-And it doesn't spam messages when canceling player's block placement
+and it doesn't spam messages if it cancels

 Does not work with litematica's or easy place mode